openvm-org/openvm/book/src/new-extension/howto.md

 ## Guest

 In the guest component, your goal is to produce the instructions that represent the new operations.
 When you want to perform an operation (for example, “calculate _this_ new function of _these_ arguments and write the result _here_”), you generate a custom instruction.
-You can use the helper macros `custom_insn_r!` and `custom_insn_i!` to ensure these instructions follow the [RISC-V specification](https://www.cs.sfu.ca/~ashriram/Courses/CS295/assets/notebooks/RISCV/RISCV_CARD.pdf).
+You can use the helper macros `custom_insn_r!` and `custom_insn_i!` from `openvm_platform` to ensure these instructions follow the [RISC-V specification](https://www.cs.sfu.ca/~ashriram/Courses/CS295/assets/notebooks/RISCV/RISCV_CARD.pdf).
 For more details, see the RISC-V [contributor documentation](https://github.com/openvm-org/openvm/blob/main/docs/specs/RISCV.md).

 ## Transpiler